Accessory auricle

-An accessory auricle is considered a developmental anomaly resulting from the persistence of a structure which variably recapitulates the normal external ear.
+An accessory auricle is a congenital anomaly typically seen as a skin coloured nodule, most frequently just to the front of the ear.

 Signs and symptoms

 The general presentation is of a skin-covered nodule, papule, or nodule of the skin surface, usually immediately anterior to the auricle.
 However, it may be anywhere within the periauricular tissues.
 Bilateral presentation can be seen.

 Genetics

 A study of a family with 11 affected showed the accessory auricle were inherited in an autosomal dominant manner.

 Diagnosis

 The lesions presents as a nodule or papule, either sessile or pedunculated.
 They may be soft or have a cartilaginous structure.
 By histologic examination, it is a recapitulation of normal external auricle.
-There will be skin, cartilaginous structures, and cartilage (although the later is not seen in all variants of this disorder).
+There will be skin, cartilaginous structures, and cartilage (although the last is not seen in all variants of this disorder).
 Some investigators believe that the tragus is the only hillock which is derived from the first branchial arch.
-This is clearly suggestive that true cases of Accessory Auricle represent a true duplication of the hillocks that were part of the second branchial arch.
+This is clearly suggestive that true cases of accessory auricle represent a true duplication of the hillocks that were part of the second branchial arch.
 The second ear appears as a mirror image folded forward and lying on the posterior cheek.